pospisilvitek/cube/README.md

 ### 🟥 Cube

-3D Unity game featuring a **manipulable cube** in a simple scene, where the **goal is to reach the end** of the platform.
+A 3D Unity game featuring a **controllable cube** in simple platforming scenes, where the **objective is to reach the end of each platform**.

 ---

-Hra se je složena skládá z jednoduchého úvodního menu.

-tři levely, credits, menu
-solid černé a pohyblivé zelené objekty

-**Controls:**

-A simple **console application for tracking personal gym records** in three disciplines: bench press, deadlift and squat.

----

 ### Description

-The program offers user **three main functions:**

-- Add records
-- Display records (sorted in descending order by weight)
+The game consists of five scenes:

+- A simple main menu
+- Level 1 (easy difficulty)
+- Level 2 (medium difficulty)
+- Level 3 (hard difficulty)
-- Delete records
+- Final credits

-Each record is saved in a text file based on the discipline.
-The application also allows you to create a text file in a predefined `data` folder.

-**Controls:** All actions are **handled via a console menu**, using specified keys, the Enter key, or on-screen prompts.
+The player cube is continuously pushed forward by a preset force that cannot be altered during gameplay.

+There are two types of obstacles:

+- **Black solid obstacles** – the player must avoid them.
+Touching one sends the player back to the beginning of the level.
+- **Green moving obstacles** – the player can touch them, but they make it harder to control the cube.

+**Controls:** Press A to move left, D to move right.